-Originally developed in 2013, BossShopPro is a Minecraft plugin written in Java.
+Originally starting development in 2013, BossShopPro is a Minecraft plugin written in Java.
 It can be downloaded and used by server administrators, who can use the software on their server, resulting in an improved experience for their players.

 Running my own Minecraft server in the past, I always thought about how to keep players motivated and allow players that are most active or bring leadership qualities to get some benefit.
 Therefore, I introduced different ranks, which players could achieve (e.g. Player, Builder, Moderator, Admin).
 While I assigned those ranks to the players manually, in the beginning, I quickly realized that I can not always be online and not watch every player, therefore, I wanted a system that allows players to increase their rank themselves if they meet certain conditions.
 Players would not be able to become administrators without my approval, but they would be able to get a few neat perks by being active.
 To make this possible, I wrote the Java plugin CommandRank, one of my very first pieces of software.
 The plugin allows players to promote themselves via command IF they meet the given conditions.